 It is a progressive condition caused by an impaired blood supply to the spinal cord after an injury.
 Myelomalacia may take time to develop, even after what may appear to have been successful surgery.

 Paralysis develops forward and backward from the site of the injury, resulting in complete paralysis (tetraplegia).
 As the death of the spinal cord moves towards the head, the dog will increasingly be in pain and in distress.
-There is no treatment for Myelomalacia so, if this is diagnosed, your vet will recommend euthanasia to prevent further suffering.
+If this is diagnosed, your vet will often recommend euthanasia to prevent further suffering.

-This paper, published in 2017, gives more information:
+This paper, published in 2017, gives more information on the condition:

 Prevalence and Risk Factors for Presumptive Ascending/Descending Myelomalacia in Dogs after Thoracolumbar Intervertebral Disk Herniation.
 Balducci et al 2017